By Steve Hodges,M.D.

 In the case of bedwetting, the poop-swollen rectum irritates the nerves feeding the bladder.
 The bladder randomly spasms, emptying before the child can feel the urge to pee, let alone wake up and dash to the bathroom.
 By encroaching upon the bladder, the enlarged rectum also creates a real-estate issue: a squished bladder is a smaller bladder.
 It may not have the capacity to hold enough urine overnight.

 This is not the same as an “underdeveloped bladder” — that is not a thing.

 The same rectal stretching that causes bedwetting also causes daytime pee accidents.
 That’s why so many kids have both types of enuresis.
 An accident comes on like a hiccup or sneeze — there’s no stopping it.

 Here’s what doesn’t cause bedwetting: deep sleep, urine overproduction, stress, anxiety, laziness, attention-seeking, or delayed communication between bladder and brain.
-I discuss each of these debunked “causes” in The M.O.P.
-Book: Anthology Edition (4th Ed.).
+I discuss each of these debunked “causes” the M.O.P.
+Anthology.

 What about heredity?
 Well, it’s true that kids with parents who wet the bed are more prone to bedwetting themselves, and I treat many, many families with multiple kids who have enuresis.
 However, you can’t make the leap that bedwetting is hereditary.
 What’s passed on, I believe, is the propensity toward constipation and the propensity of the bladder to spasm when aggravated by an enlarged rectum.
 Some bladders are just more susceptible to the effects of constipation.